ATYP Qualification: Frequently Asked Questions

 The teacher recommendation will consist of questions related to the student’s performance, work ethic, attitude, ability to respond to feedback, grit, etc. The online form will be quick (using a scale) and confidential; there will also be a space should the teacher choose to provide additional information.
 ATYP will send the recommendation request directly to the teacher the student lists on the registration; the form will not come from the student (although the student may ask for a preferred email address).

-If schools do not have NWEA/MAP scores for this year because they were unable to test, they should just send us the most recent scores they have.
+Schools should send NWEA/MAP scores for the most recent test they have.
 If a school does not give the NWEA/MAP test, we will consider any nationally-normed test results.

 We will request items like NWEA/MAP scores only when a student has reached the point in the process where we feel it is necessary.
 It is not our intention to burden counselors with additional requests; we will make every attempt to send requests in bulk and to make the transfer of information as easy as possible and to reduce the time and effort dedicated to this process.